fardeen9983/Ultimate-Dux/Languages/R/Readme.md

 # R programming language

-It is a free and open source programming language.
+It is a free and open-source programming language.
 R is the language most popular programming language for the field of data science.
-It has over 9000+ packages provided by 3rd party contributors
+It has over 9000+ packages provided by 3rd party contributors.

 ## Installation